rvmey/HubitatTRIGGERcmd/README.md

 [![Alt text](https://img.youtube.com/vi/V90B7jbEYxI/0.jpg)](https://www.youtube.com/watch?v=V90B7jbEYxI)

 TRIGGERcmd is a cloud service that allows you to securely and remotely run commands on your computers.  https://www.triggercmd.com
+Hubitat is an IoT smart home hub like Samsung's SmartThings.  https://hubitat.com/